ChatGPT for Teachers: A Practical Classroom Guide [2026]

 Starter activities: "Create a 5-question retrieval practise starter for Year 9 Biology on cell division.
 Include 2 questions from last lesson, 2 from last week, and 1 from last half term.
 Use a retrieval grid format with 1-mark recall, 2-mark explain, and 3-mark apply columns."

-Differentiated worksheets: "Create three versions of a worksheet on fractions for Year 5.
-Version A: simplified with visual supports and sentence stems.
-Version B: standard curriculum expectations.
-Version C: extension with reasoning and problem-solving challenges."
+Differentiated worksheets: Make three versions of a fractions worksheet for Year 5 learners.
+Version A simplifies content with visuals and sentence starters.
+Version B matches standard curriculum targets.
+Version C extends learning with reasoning and problem-solving (Tomlinson, 2014).

 ChatGPT can draft feedback on student work, though the teacher must always review and personalise the output.